MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Update-CsCustomPolicyPackage.md

 PS C:\> Update-CsCustomPolicyPackage -Identity myCustomPackage -PolicyList "TeamsMeetingPolicy, Education_Teacher" , "TeamsMessagingPolicy, Firstline_Manager"
 ```

-Updates the custom package named "myCustomPackage" by changing the policies to a new list: TeamsMeeting policy named "Education_Teacher" and TeamsMessaging policy named "Firstline_Manager" and setting description to none.
+Updates the custom package named "myCustomPackage" with a new list of policies: TeamsMeeting policy named "Education_Teacher" and TeamsMessaging policy named "Firstline_Manager".

 ## PARAMETERS

 ### -Identity

 The name of the custom package that the user wants to update.
-It cannot be empty or only contain spaces.

 ```yaml
 Type: String